b-fuze/lces/README.md

 widget.removeAttr("attribute1", "attribute2", "attribute3");
 ```

-Is the basic functionality of **lcWidget**, and from it is derived many other components.
+...is the basic functionality of **lcWidget**, and from it is derived many other components.

 ## LCES Widget in HTML Markup